alebanzas/PdfUnlocker/README.md

 # PdfUnlocker

 Unlocks all PDF files in a given folder.
-It uses the "Microsoft Print to PDF" printer.
+It uses the ["PDFCreator"](https://www.pdfforge.org/pdfcreator/download) printer, configured with a "auto" profile.

 I have tested it only in Windows 10.